Screen Printing vs Embroidery: What suits you?

 Step 4: Ink Application

-Next, prepare the ink colors.
+Next, prepare the ink colours.
 Start applying a generous amount of ink to the top of the screen.
 Then, use a squeegee to distribute the ink evenly across the screen.

 Step 5: Final output